 What was one key takeaway from this year’s Hispanic Lifestyle’s Latina Conference?

 A major takeaway for me came from a financial seminar held about saving for retirement and building wealth.
 It emphasized how Latina women are lagging in financial planning and motivated me to focus more on this area and to find ways to help other women do the same.
 As they say, knowledge is power.

 As a journalist, you have an incredible opportunity to report on important issues and offer a platform for people’s voices to be heard.
 I find that many of my journalistic instincts and skills have been integral in developing my career as a publicist.
 I get to tell stories across many platforms.
-While as a journalist I felt I was on the sidelines reporting on the game, now I’m in the locker room creating the plays.
+As a journalist, I felt I was on the sidelines reporting on the game.
+Now I’m in the locker room creating the plays.
 Both are fulfilling in different ways.

-4. What would you say your responsibilities are as a role model for young Hispanic women and what advice would you give them?
+What would you say your responsibilities are as a role model for young Hispanic women, and what advice would you give them?

-As a PR professional, it’s imperative to increase diversity within our field as minorities are well underrepresented.
+As a public relations professional, it’s imperative to increase diversity within our field as minorities are well underrepresented.
 We all must commit to change because fostering inclusion requires collaboration from every level of the organization, being more aware of our unconscious biases and making changes to our hiring practices.